RuneHerreman/zuyp/README.md

 di/        Hilt modules wiring everything together
 ```

-- ViewModels expose immutable `UiState`, and the data layer is reactive end to end with Kotlin `Flow`.
-- Use cases keep each piece of business logic separate from both the UI and the repositories.
-- Hilt handles dependency injection across ViewModels, repositories, workers and services.
+ViewModels expose immutable `UiState`, the data layer is reactive end to end with Kotlin `Flow`, use cases keep business logic out of both the UI and the repositories, and Hilt handles dependency injection throughout.

----

-## 🧰 Tech stack
+**Tech stack**

 | Area | Technologies |
 |---|---|